 This is an experimantal version of ChronoVolcano.
-Instead of the official Chronoscope 2.9, it utilizes Chronoscope 3D (which does not yet exist) with Mapbox v2.
+Instead of the official Chronoscope 2.12, it utilizes Chronoscope 3D using Mapbox v2.
+(Chronocope 3D has not been launched yet.)
 The loveley new feature of Mapbox is a 3D model of the planet that can be explored here.
 Use Ctrl Drag or Click in the map and use Shift ▲ - Shift ▼ to tilt the pane.

 We live on a hot liquid rock with a thin crust.
 The surface of Planet Earth is formed by tectonics and bubbling hot lava during millions of years.
 Here are a couple of hot spots visualized with the Chronoscope World.

 Pico del Teyde on Tenerife

 Crater view at Pico del Teide | Perpsective | Teide